rose1996iv/PythonWithJoe/docs/docs/index.eng.md

     ```

 4. **Navigate and Learn**
-    * Open chapter notebooks to explore specific topics
+    * Open chapter notebooks to explore specific topics.
-    * Execute code cells to see examples in action
+    * Execute code cells to see examples in action.
-    * Study explanations and concepts at your own pace
+    * Study explanations and concepts at your own pace.

 ### View Online Documentation